lodeguns/MOOs-An/README.md

 The procedure requires to download all the files and run the script **MOOsEX.R**, all functions are gathered in **MOOsFun.R**

-The data descripted are presented in lists saved in R data format, also all the pathways and metabolic networks considered.
+The data descripted are presented in lists saved in R data format, also all the pathways and metabolic pathways considered.

 All the data are disposed **in order** as they are listed in the supplementary material and are referred to the organism **Escherichia coli K-12 MG1655**, KEGG identifier: "eco".

-These data are calculated with the algorithm NBA and are related to the interactome's weights of the metabolic networks.
+These data are calculated with the algorithm NBA and are related to the interactome's weights of the metabolic pathways.

 > osc.list.w.in.Rdata